 - 1. Exhibit must include 2 single fruit plates.
 (Exhibitor will furnish the disposable plates.) - 2.
+Exhibitors must provide the name and variety of all vegetables/fruits used.
 Number of fruits on plates must conform to plate list below. - 3.
 Only one variety on each plate. - 4.
 An exhibitor cannot show two plates of the same type of fruit. (i.e.: Cannot exhibit Gala & Jonathan Apples, Mazzard & Gisela Cherries, etc.)